Climate of contrasts

-Although it is situated rather far north for a winegrowing region, the Kremstal offers favourable climatic conditions for viticulture.
-As in the surrounding regions, the hot Pannonian climate flowing from the east meets the cooler, continentally-influenced climate of the higher-elevation Waldviertel.
-The region warms up rapidly during the day, and in the evening the fragrant but cool forest air flows in again from the northern valleys & hollows, which can mean temperature swings of up to 25 ° C. The changes from hot days to cooler nights plays an essential role in the development of aromatic material, especially during the ripening period in autumn.
-The Danube River is of considerable significance in its influence on the climate – on the one hand it plays the cooling role of a thermostat, while on the other it also guards against frost, because the flow of the river creates constant air circulation.
+Although the Kremstal is located quite north for a wine-growing region, it has very good climatic conditions for viticulture.
+As in the surrounding areas, the hot, Pannonian climate coming from the east meets the cooler, continentally influenced climate of the higher forest district.
+During the day the region warms up quickly, in the evening the fragrant but cool forest air flows in again from the northern valleys and ditches, which can lead to temperature differences of up to 25 ° C. The change from hot days and – especially during the autumn ripening period – cooler nights plays an essential role in the development of aromas.

-Of the two geologic features that dominate the Krems River Valley, primordial rock is encountered primarily in the west of the region, which is at the very edge of the Bohemian Massif.
-Soils of primordial rock (more precisely in their weathered state) are found in the vineyards on the border with the Wachau, and then reach up through the actual Krems River Valley to Senftenberg.
-Typical of these soils are the terraces bordered by stone walls on steep slopes, in which steely, finely spicy, mineral-driven white wines – especially Rieslings – grow, showing elegant depth of fruit & firm structure.
+In the two geological landmarks that dominate the Kremstal, the primary rock can be found mainly in the west of the region, which is still at the very edge of the Bohemian Massif.
+Primeval rock soils (more precisely: primary rock weathered soils) are found in the locations on the border with the Wachau and then stretch up the actual Kremstal to Senftenberg.
+Typical of these soils are the steep terraced areas, bordered by stone walls, in which steely, finely spicy, mineral white wines – especially Rieslings – grow with elegant depth of fruit and a firm structure.

-The second significant soil formation in the Kremstal is loess.
-A curious sort of stone: in one respect so soft that one can crumble chunks of it to dust with the bare hand, but in another so robust that one can not only dig deep cellars into it, but also create steep walls and terraces many metres high from it.
-Vines benefit from its storage capacity for heat & water, as well as from its wealth in minerals.
-Towards the end of the Ice Ages, loess was blown in by the wind, which carried the dust from rapidly dried muddy areas into the Kremstal and deposited layers up to twenty-five metres high.
-The purest loess soils can be found in the east of Krems, from the Ried Wachtberg on the Kreuzberg to the Sandgrube to the Rohrendorfer Gebling and beyond.
+The second important formation in the Kremstal is the loess.
+A curious rock: on the one hand so soft that you can grind chunks to dust with your bare hand.
+On the other hand, so stable that you can not only dig deep cellars into it, but also create steep walls and terraces many meters high.
+The vines benefit from its heat and water storage capacity as well as its mineral wealth.
+Towards the end of the Ice Ages, the loess was blown by the wind, which carried the dust from rapidly dried up mud regions into the Kremstal and piled up layers up to 25 m high.
+The purest loess soils can be found in the east of Krems, from the Ried Wachtberg on the Kreuzberg to the sand pit to the Rohrendorfer Gebling and beyond.

-The geology of the Kremstal cannot be compartmentalised quite so clearly, however.
-First, because there are natural transitions between primordial rock and loess, such as on Kreuzberg.
-And second, because some sections and vineyard sites of the Kremstal are characterised by a veritable blend of loess and primordial rock.
-Such conglomerate soils can be found on the southern banks of the Danube, but also on the northern bank, for example in the vineyards Gedersdorfer Wieland or Kremser Gebling.
-And third, because in addition to loess and primordial rock there are other soils.
-In the vicinity of river banks, layers of loess are sometimes covered with gravel deposits.
-For example, this is true of some sites on the right bank of the Danube around Palt & Oberfucha, but interestingly also in the middle of the transition from the – more or less heavy loess & clay soils – plateau of Stratzing & Gneixendorf toward the valley, in small sites such as Gärtling, Kiesling or Sunogel.
+However, the geology of the Kremstal cannot be divided quite so clearly.
+First, because there are natural transitions between primary rock and loess, such as on Kreuzberg.
+Secondly, because some sections and layers of the Kremstal are characterized by a veritable blend of loess and primary rock.
+Such conglomerate soils can be found both on the southern bank of the Danube, but also on the northern bank, for example on Gedersdorfer Wieland or on the Kremser Gebling.
+And third, because besides loess and primary rock there are other soils.
+In the vicinity of river banks, the loess layers are sometimes covered by gravel deposits, for example in some locations on the right bank of the Danube around Palt and Oberfucha, but interestingly also in the middle of the transition from the – more or less heavy loess and clay soils – Stratzing plateau and Gneixendorf to the Kremstal, i.e. in small locations such as Kiesling or Sunogeln.